 - Legal fees

-- Rent charges
+- Monthly rent charges

 - Income from ancillary services like laundry or parking fees

-- Capital appreciation over time.
+- Capital appreciation over time

 Once you are clear on all these figures, you can calculate the ROI on a property to see if it’s a good investment.

-How to Calculate Real Estate Investing ROI
+Calculating Investment Property Returns: How to Calculate ROI

 To calculate the ROI, the formula is as follows: